ePages-de/epages-docs/_posts/2017/2017-08-17-tracing-the-suspect.md

 {% endhighlight %}

-## And then it happened!
+## And then it crashed!

 In our example it is possible, that one of the participating microservices is producing an error, causing the whole request spanning all microservices to fail.
 For investigating these kinds of failures it is important to also get access to the stacktrace providing detailed information.
 Stacktraces in Java can get pretty unwieldy and long, and they happen to hide the most important information at the very bottom.
-We introduce a special `<stackTrace/>` JSON provider, that can be configured to truncate noisy stacktrace frames (e.g. from invocation via reflection) and moves the root cause to the top:
+We introduce a special `<stackTrace/>` JSON provider, that can be configured to truncate noisy stacktrace frames (e.g. from invocation via reflection), and moves the root cause to the top:

 {% highlight xml %}
 <stackTrace>